mostafaism1/cracking_the_coding_interview/Insights.md

    - This is where the power of **functions** come from; A function is essentially a **name**, i.e. an **abstraction**, therefore it's essential that you be able to extract functions out of lengthy sections of code, and give them a meaningful and clear name.

-   - If you stick to this principle you'll find that your functions have a single responsibility (the responsibility being what the name says it does) and are short, making your code clearer, more readable, and maintainable.
+   - If you stick to this principle you'll find that your functions have a single responsibility (the responsibility being what the name says it does), shorter, clearer, and maintainable.

    - A useful technique to use when you are still un-clear about how to implement something is to write a function declaration with an empty body (or returning a default value for the return type), this allows you to move on to implementing other functionality that make use of R function, and implementing the function later.